 Paid PR activities can also get you high-quality links from high DA sites.
 However, some sites may charge you.

-Improving the on-page SEO quality of your website is critical not only to improve the rankings on Google but also to grow DA score on Moz.
+Improving the on-page SEO quality of your website is critical not only to improve the domain rankings on Google but also to increase DA score on Moz.

 However, the on-page factors do not directly affect the DA score, but if you do things wrong, it can impact the rankings on Google and indirectly reflect in your DA score.